hanja-graph/hanja-graph/design/features.md

 The [Anki](https://apps.ankiweb.net/) flash card system is a great contribution to the collective language learning community.
 It solves the problem of memorization in a way that has gone well beyond a minimal viable product.
-Apps on major mobile platforms allow convenient casual study when one is out and about.
+Apps on major mobile platforms allow convenient casual study when you are out and about.
 AnkiWeb allows data entry or card review on desktops for those with that use case, and the underlying sync mechanism means that your decks and progress can always be persisted.
 The card review scheduling mechanism is thoughtful and effective.
 The creator of this project has used this tool